Tshort76/ep-parse/README.md

 - [Activate your virtual environment](#activate-a-virtual-environment)
 - Run `pip install -r requirements.txt` to install project dependencies
 ## Environment variables
 Create a file named `.env` in the `project_root` directory.
-Edit that file and specify the path to the directory where you would like to store your data as the `data_filepath`.
-For example, to specify `D:\\ep_exports` as the directory, you would have the line:
+Edit that file and specify the path to the directory where you would like to store your data as the `data_filepath`, e.g.
 `data_filepath="D:\\ep_exports"`

+## Logging
+Logger configurations are set in the `logs` directory.
+### Developer Settings
+When environment variable `DEV_MODE` exists with a non-empty value, the system will use the `logs/dev_logging_configs.yaml` setup.
+This will simply stream any log statements >= DEBUG to your std output, such that you will see them in your notebook.
+### Analyst Settings
+Log statements <= INFO level will be written to the `logs/app.log` file.

 # Quick Start Guide